saltecrez/PRISMAIngestion/README.md

     - "email": email address to be alerted in case of preprocessing failure
     - "sender": email address of the sender
     - "smtphost": hostname of the machine hosting the smtp server
-    - "eventpath": path to the folder where the events are rsynced from the French server
+    - "eventfolder": path to the folder where the events are rsynced from the French server
     - "dbhost": RadioDataImporter local database hostname
     - "dbuser": RadioDataImporter local database user
     - "dbpwd": RadioDataImporter local database password
     - "dbname": RadioDataImporter local database name
-    - "processfolder": path to the folder where the events folders are copied to be processed
+    - "preprocessfolder": path to the folder where the events folders are copied to be processed
     - "ingestfolder": path to the folder monitored by the inotify daemon of the RadioDataImporter
     - "stations": text file listing all the foreign stations
-    - "thumbpath": path to the folder where the thumbnails should be copied
+    - "thumbfolder": path to the folder where the thumbnails should be copied
+    - "failuresfolder": path to the folder where the failed preprocessed events are moved

 - **Usage**:
-    - python event_ingestion.py
+    - python main.py